What is EMS?

 For many years, the electrostimulation system has been targeted at elite sportspeople, astronauts and sporting professionals.
 Figures such as Daniel Carvajal, Roberto Bautista and Blanca Manchón use this form of training to intensify their exercise routine and achieve better results.

-Until relatively recently, the world of celebrities and influencers such as David Bisbal and Patricia Montero have provided coverage for EMA training, creating noise on social networks, and getting another “less specialised audience to take an interest in it.
+Until relatively recently, the world of celebrities and influencers such as David Bisbal and Patricia Montero have provided coverage for EMS training, creating noise on social networks, and getting another “less specialised audience to take an interest in it.

 The word of mouth resulting from the effectiveness of this type of training has led to an increasing number to people becoming interested in this method: whether to lose weight, gain muscle, get toned, treat injuries or to use as an accessory for all kinds of rehabilitation.